eCommerce: Revenue Analysis

-Amazon Business Segments: Top Domains, Prime & Seller Statistics
+Amazon Business Segments: Domain Growth, Seller Statistics & Prime

-• Number One Domain Is Amazon.com: In both first-party net sales, where Amazon acts as the retailer, and third-party net sales, where Amazon earns a per-sale commission as the marketplace provider, amazon.com is the domain with the highest net sales and GMV (gross merchandise volume).
+Amazon.com Performs Best: In terms of first-party net sales, where Amazon acts as the seller, and third-party net sales, where Amazon earns a per-sale commission for marketplace provision, amazon.com is the top domain.
+It generated the highest net sales and GMV (gross merchandise volume).

-• Amazon Seller Statistics: Most Amazon sellers use the platform as a supplement to their business.
-Amazon sellers can be both small and large businesses, they can sell products either directly to Amazon or to consumers through the online marketplace, and most products are sourced from China.
+Amazon Seller Statistics: A majority of Amazon sellers use the platform supplement to their core business.
+Amazon sellers can be small and large businesses, they can sell products either directly to Amazon or to consumers via Amazon's online marketplace, and most source their products from China.

 Amazon was one of the winners of the 2020 pandemic, as it was able to increase its revenues across all of its business segments.
-With revenues already substantial at US$267 billion in 2019, this figure reached US$523 billion by 2023, growing by an average of US$64 billion each year.
+With earnings already substantial at US$267 billion in 2019, this figure reached US$523 billion by 2023, growing by an average of US$64 billion each year up to 2023.

 The company has a diverse portfolio of businesses, ensuring steady revenue streams and leveraging economies of scale to compete with other players in each area.
 Amazon’s competitiveness stems from the fact that it is known for offering the latest innovations at affordable prices.

 Amazon’s online stores include its various international domains on the one hand, as well as numerous acquisitions the company has made over the years.
-In this way, Amazon is involved in relevant sectors of the economy, including fashion, technology, groceries, and much more.
+In this way, Amazon is involved in most relevant sectors of the economy, including fashion, technology, and groceries.
 Amazon’s eCommerce net sales subsequently account for the largest share of its revenue, reaching 44% by 2023.

 While Amazon has also ventured into physical store sales, such as its Amazon Go and Go Grocery stores, Amazon Fresh, and its subsidiary Whole Foods Market, it is clear that the conglomerate’s primary business is online.
 In particular, Amazon’s online marketplace stands out, where third-party retailers sell their products and Amazon earns a commission for providing technology and related services.
 In 2023, Amazon generated US$140 billion from these commissions, and the marketplace’s gross merchandise volume (GMV) points to continued growth, but more on that later.